curobo.rollout.cost.zero_cost module

 )

-save_for_backward should be called at most once, only from inside the forward method, and only with tensors.
+save_for_backward should be called at most once, in either the setup_context or forward methods, and only with tensors.

 All tensors intended to be used in the backward pass should be saved with save_for_backward (as opposed to directly on ctx) to prevent incorrect gradients and memory leaks, and enable the application of saved tensor hooks.
 See torch.autograd.graph.saved_tensors_hooks.